MikelEulate/crypto_data/README.md

 * --F: final_date.
 The end date to retrieve the data
 * --Freq: freq.
 Frequency of the data stored.
 The list of supported frequencies are: ['1m', '3m', '5m', '15m', '30m', '1h', '2h', '4h', '6h', '8h', '12h','1d','3d', '1w', '1M']

-Eg of the running script:
+Eg. of the running script:
 ```
 $ python main.py --I '2017-06-01' --F '2018-10-06' --Freq '1h'
 ```

 #### Single Crypto
-The script to run is called 'main.py'.
-This cript need 3 parameters:
+The script to run is called 'single_crypto_data.py'.
+This cript need 4 parameters:
+* --C: cryptocurrency ticker.
+The ticker of the crypto without the Fiat currency.
+Eg: 'BTC', 'ETH', 'LTC', 'IOTA', etc.
 * --I: initial_date.
 The initial date that is going to start the data retrieving
 * --F: final_date.
 The end date to retrieve the data
 * --Freq: freq.
 Frequency of the data stored.
 The list of supported frequencies are: ['1m', '3m', '5m', '15m', '30m', '1h', '2h', '4h', '6h', '8h', '12h','1d','3d', '1w', '1M']

-Eg of the running script:
+Eg. of the running script:
 ```
-$ python main.py --I '2017-06-01' --F '2018-10-06' --Freq '1h'
+$ python single_crypto_data.py --C 'BTC' --I '2017-06-01' --F '2018-10-06' --Freq '1h'
 ```